ibexa/documentation-developer/docs/search/search_engines/legacy_search_engine/legacy_search_overview.md

 # Legacy search engine

-Legacy search engine is the default search engine. it's SQL-based and uses Doctrine's database connection.
+Legacy search engine is the default search engine.
+It's SQL-based and uses Doctrine's database connection.
 The connections are defined in the same way as for storage engine, and no further specific configuration is needed.
 Legacy search engine is recommended for basic needs and isn't intended in production.
 It allows you to use filtering and fulltext search, but with some limitations.